-Brace yourself, today’s fuckery is like dessert at a hippie festival – raw with a hint of sweet at the end.
+Brace yourself, for today’s fuckery is like dessert at a hippie festival – raw with a hint of sweet at the end.

 I have a set of early memories that are hard to explain, but I’m going to try.

 Every afternoon my mom would lovingly insist that I lay down for a nap.
 I hated this and I tried unsuccessfully to get out of it every single day.
-When I told her I couldn’t sleep, she told me that I didn’t have to, I could just lay there, be still and rest.
+When I told her that I couldn’t sleep, she told me that I didn’t have to, I could just lay there, be still and rest.

 So I would unhappily make my way to my mom and dad’s big bed, lay down on my back and refuse to close my eyes.
 I would watch hundreds of little rainbows dance around the room, being cast from an assortment of different sized crystals that hung in the huge windows next to my parent’s bed.
 I would choose one rainbow and try to follow it until it disappeared, tracking its every move with my eyes.